mstniy/safepm/artifact_evaluation/README.md

  ```
 In case you do not have a machine with persistent memory, you can execute the experiments by [emulating](https://pmem.io/blog/2016/02/how-to-emulate-persistent-memory/) it with DRAM, e.g., with the `/dev/shm/` directory.
 Note that, this results in considerable differences in the final performance measurements.

 Further, you need to get the source code of SafePM.
-It can be found here(permanent url) or by simply cloning the current repository:
+It can be found by simply cloning the current repository:
 ```
 $ git clone git@github.com:mstniy/safepm.git
 ```